DanHerman212/vertex-ai-ml-pipelines-time-series/README.md

 ## Challenger/Champion ML Workflow with NHITS and GRU Models
 This repo includes end to end pipelines for time series forecasting on Vertex AI.
 The pipeline trains two models to execute a prediction task.
 The task is to predict minutes until the next train arrives to help passengers manage uncertainty in planning their commute.
 The two models comprise of a simple RNN to provide point estimates, compared to a probabalistic model that uses quantile regression to predict a distribution in response to high frequency data with irregular sampling.
 <br>
-<br> The first is a traditional RNN using a stacked and regularlized GRU architecture with TensorFlow and Keras.
+<br> The first is model is a traditional RNN using a stacked and regularlized GRU architecture with TensorFlow and Keras.
 The second is a N-HiTS model, which is a state of the art multi-stack MLP, that uses hierarchical interpolation and multi-rate sampling to handle different timescales, deployed with NeuralForecast. <br><br> The pipeline is designed to run on Vertex AI using Kubeflow Pipelines (KFP) and leverages GPU acceleration for model training.

 <div align="center">
   <img src="images/vertexaipipelines.png" alt="Image Description">